SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/quickstart.md

 ---
 id: quickstart
-title: Ingest Budgets Quick Start Tutorial
+title: Ingest Budgets Quickstart Tutorial
 description: Learn how to create and use Ingest Budgets.
 ---